cozioff/raydenspayments/README.md

 Then the server will start up and can be found locally in your browser (or your server IP if you installed it on a VM) at localhost:3000.

+**NOTE:** The part where the key is created after the purchase came through is removed.
+You are on your own regarding that.

 This should redirect you automatically.
 If this doesn't work check your /etc/hosts file for more information on this.

 If there is anything else I can do for you I would love to hear back from you.
 You can find me on discord (Cozi#3870).